-Here’s what you need to know:
+Here’s what else you need to know:

-Use By: These dates refer to safety.
-Food can be eaten up to this date, but not after, even if it looks and smells fine.
-Always follow the storage instructions on the packaging such as “eat within three days of opening.”
+- Always follow the storage instructions on the packaging such as “eat within three days of opening.”

-To extend the life of food, freeze it before the use by date and defrost and use within 24 hours.
+- To extend the life of food, freeze it before the use by date and defrost and use within 24 hours.

-In New Zealand eggs are safe to eat after their best before dates, but you need to keep them cool to keep them fresher for longer.
+In New Zealand eggs are safe to eat after their best before date, but you need to keep them cool to keep them fresher for longer.
 To check if an egg is fresh you should do the float test – place it in a bowl of water, if it floats it is no longer fresh enough to eat.

 What about yoghurt?

 Dairy products have a best before date, which means they can safely be eaten after their date.
 Always use your senses to check it – if anything seems a bit off then don’t eat it.
 Sometimes yoghurt can get a bit watery.
 This liquid is the whey separating from the rest of the yoghurt.
 It is safe to eat – just mix it back into the yoghurt.